'Came to UAE when my daughter was 9': Visa amnesty allows woman to go home after a decade

 “She was my sweetest little daughter,” Rabia told Khaleej Times.
 “I have an older and younger son but she was the one most attached to me.
 For the last couple of months, she had been constantly crying on the phone asking me to come back.
 That was when the amnesty was announced.”

-Rabia is counting the days when she could finally return home.
+Rabia is counting the days to when she can finally return home.
 “I want to hug my daughter and feel her in my arms,” she said, her voice cracking with emotion.
 “She is no longer a little girl but in my mind, she is still the nine-year-old I left behind.”

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.